up

 If more than three channels are used, we get ambiguities in the interference location.
 The projection shows that in the area around the central axis of symmetry, the highest image quality is achieved through a high degree of agreement of the propagation times on all paths.
 At the borders, the delays of the four channels no longer match quite so exactly, here the picture becomes blurred.

-Fig.22: Projection calculated with PSI-Tools.
+Fig.16-6: Projection calculated with PSI-Tools.
 Because PSI calculates only reconstructions, the channel data are time-inverted to calculate the mirrored projection.
 Find it as the last demo in psi.zip

 A further peculiarity of pulse interference becomes visible: The mapping k = d+1 that is neither an underdetermined nor an overdetermined projection, allows only time functions with long pauses.
-In nerve networks, this is called the refractory period.
+In nerve cells, this is called the refractory period.
 Since images in forward time (projections) in the nerve network cannot be arbitrarily overdetermined, nature was forced to discover the Dirac-type time function type for imaging information processing.

-As a reminder: A (positive) delay (Τ) shifts a time function with f(t−Τ).
+Only as a reminder: A (positive) delay (Τ) shifts a time function with f(t−Τ).

 A (non-causal) negative delay (−Τ) (used to compensate a positive delay) shifts a time function with f(t+Τ).